 Pete has extensive financial, operational and management experience as well as strong construction and property expertise.
 Pete is a Chartered Surveyor, as well as a Chartered Accountant.
 From 2007 to 2022, Pete held the position of CEO at Taylor Wimpey plc.
 He was previously Chief Executive of George Wimpey plc and prior to that, successively held the posts of Finance Director and Chief Executive of George Wimpey's UK Housing business.

-Coline McConville
+Coline McConville Non-executive Director

-Australian
+Nationality Australian

-1 February 2015
+Appointment date 1 February 2015